adamfeuer/Ubuntu-Server-In-A-Box/README.md

 ======================

-This will set up an Ubuntu 11.10 Server base installation with everything needed to run Django backed by Postgres database, running in a virtual environment.
+This will set up an Ubuntu 11.10 Server base installation with everything needed to run Django backed by a Postgres database, running in a virtual environment.

 It assumes the Django app conforms to Lincoln Loop best practices for